ashawkey/cpe/readme.md

-# Coordinate Pair Encoding Tokenizer
+# Pair Encoding Tokenizer

-CPE Tokenizer for compressing mesh coordinate sequence.
+A toy implementation of pair encoding tokenizer as used in LLMs.

 The core functions are implemented in c++ and binded to python.
 It's also an example for a minimal (single-file) c++ & python project.